 I let the kids decide when they want to do what stations, and then at the stations they have further choices of what specific activities they can do.

-(Months Later Note: I’ve since pitched using these charts…I stopped requiring specific stations on specific days…I now let them pick whatever stations they want to do daily now, they just need to pick 5 per day, with only 2 requirements.
-I have uploaded new charts to the free printables page.
+Months Later Note: I’ve since pitched using these charts…I stopped requiring specific stations on specific days…I now let them pick whatever stations they want to do daily now, they just need to pick 5 per day, with only 2 requirements.
+I have uploaded new free charts to my store on Tina’s Learning Adventures.
 I laminated them and they use a dry erase to keep themselves on track.
-I check them weekly and remind them to try to hit all the stations at some point during the week.)
+I check them weekly and remind them to try to hit all the stations at least once at some point during the week.

 Now, what do the stations LOOK like??